14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/coconut-dream-original-candle?variant=42443940495441)
     Availability: Available
     Price: $64.95 USD
-- [Coconut Flakes Original Candle](https://affinatiliving.com/products/coconut-flakes-original-candle): Coconut Flakes Original Candle – 10 oz Escape to a tropical getaway with our Coconut Flakes Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made from a premium soy wax blend for a clean, even burn.
-The fragrance blends creamy coconut milk, toasted coconut flakes, and a hint of vanilla, creating a soft, beachy aroma that soothes and delights.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a warm, coastal vibe to any room—no matter the season.
-Burn Time – 60–70 Hours
+- [Coconut Flakes Original Candle](https://affinatiliving.com/products/coconut-flakes-original-candle): Coconut Flakes Original Candle – 10 oz Coconut Flakes is light, creamy, and subtly sweet.
+Fresh coconut blends with soft vanilla for a clean, comforting scent that feels relaxed and airy.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Fresh CoconutMiddle Notes: Coconut CreamBase Notes: Vanilla Sugar, Soft Musk Perfect for year-round enjoyment, this candle brings an easygoing, tropical warmth into any space.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:17Z
   Vendor: Affinati
   Product Type:
   Availability: Available